awsdocs/aws-client-vpn-administrator-guide/doc_source/cvpn-getting-started.md

 1. For **Client IPv4 CIDR**, specify an IP address range, in CIDR notation, from which to assign client IP addresses\.
 **Note**
 The IP address range cannot overlap with the target network or any of the routes that will be associated with the Client VPN endpoint\.
-The client CIDR range must have a block size that is between /16 and /22 and not overlap with VPC CIDR or any other route in the route table\.
+The client CIDR range must have a block size that is between /12 and /22 and not overlap with VPC CIDR or any other route in the route table\.
+You cannot change the IP address range after you create the Client VPN endpoint\.
-**Important**
-The IP address range cannot be changed after the Client VPN endpoint has been created\.

 1. For **Server certificate ARN**, specify the ARN for the TLS certificate to be used by the server\.
 Clients use the server certificate to authenticate the Client VPN endpoint to which they are connecting\.
 **Note**